 A good bit of the chapter concerns itself with the nature of the fatherhood we speak of in adoption.
 “Adoption is concerned with the fatherhood of God in relation to men.”
 Here Murray wants to ensure that we realize that there is a sense in which God is Father to all men (as their Creator) yet that adoption is a special kind of fatherhood offered only to those who have been justified.
 He shows also that the relation in adoption is specifically between the believer and the Father, not the believer and the Son or Holy Spirit.
 He says, “The people of God are the sons of God the Father and he sustains to them this highest and most intimate of relationships.
 This fact enhances the marvel of the relationship established by adoption.
 The first person of the Godhead is not only the God and Father of our Lord Jesus Christ but is also the God and Father of those who believe in Jesus’ name. … Though the relationship of Fatherhood differs, it is the same person who is Father of the Lord Jesus Christ in the ineffable mystery of the trinity who is the Father of believers in the mystery of his adoptive grace.”

 He closes with this great question: “Could anything disclose the marvel of adoption or certify the security of its tenure and privilege more effectively than the fact that the Father himself, on account of whom are all things and through whom are all things, who made the captain of salvation perfect through sufferings, becomes by deed of grace the Father of the many sons whom he will bring to glory?”
 Ponder that for a few moments this morning.

-For next Thursday please read chapter three, “The Perfection of the Atonement.”
+For next Thursday please read the next chapter—“Sanctification.”

 The purpose of this program is to read classics together.
 So if there are things that stood out to you in this chapter, if there are questions you had, this is the time and place to have your say.
 Feel free to post a comment below or to link to your blog if you’ve chosen to write about this on your own site.